What am I going to do when I leave school if I've got to rely on my mum for lifts?

 Some young people describe organising elaborate cartels, making use of available parents to provide them and their friends with lifts.
 But negotiating lifts underlines young people's dependence on their parents and limits their autonomy.
 Activities requiring lifts become visible to parents and potentially subject them to parents' supervision.
 With services such as health centres and banks centralised in only the largest villages and towns, young people reliant on lifts may have to involve parents in matters which they would prefer to keep private.

-Walking and cycling Around a quarter of journeys are made on foot or by bicycle.
+Around a quarter of journeys are made on foot or by bicycle.
 Although both methods offer the freedom to travel without parental supervision, neither is a popular option.
 The volume of traffic on rural roads and the distances involved mean that most young people only walk or cycle on short journeys or for recreational purposes.

 "Who wants to be seen on a 50?'"